notadeejay/rbc-training/data/Week 5 Day 1/03__HTML Forms__Reading.md

 #### text

-The text input is a common one, it allows the user to enter text.
+The text input allows the user to enter text.

 ```html
 <input type="text" />